jxbadam/ns8-tech-assessment/README.md

 # Technical Assessment
-NOTE: If you are unfamiliar with the node.js ecosystem and don't feel this would be a fair assessment please reach out and we can provide an alternate problem.
+NOTE: We are very open to new technologies as we mature and grow, but we have chosen TypeScript as our language for our back end.
+The majority of the work for this position will initially be using TypeScript.
 ## Overview
-Please complete this exercise with node.js and TypeScript or JavaScript.
+Please complete this exercise with node.js and TypeScript.
 This exercise is intended to take no longer than 4 hours.
 Please limit the detail of your solution with that time in mind.
 Also, please include any questions, assumptions, plans or future considerations by providing a README with your submission.

 For example,
 ```